 The curriculum leading to the BABS degree is a 120-unit course of instruction designed to develop Christian character, a sound knowledge of the English Bible, and the skills appropriate for ministry in a local church, mission field, or other Christian ministry.
-Students may specialize their BABS by taking Chaplaincy or Black Church Studies courses as their electives in this program.
-Students may also choose the BABS with a minor in Chaplaincy.
+Students may specialize their BABS by taking Black Church Studies courses as their electives in this program.